 Bird watching at this time is very interesting because you get to find out where some of the northern European species spend their winter and you can catch up with quite a few scarce European breeding species.

 Reed-fringed coastal lagoons and estuarine salt marshes support a great number of wintering birds with some surprises in store.
 The Bluethroat, though very elusive, maybe encountered along the scrub line and Penduline Tits may be found feeding in nearby reed-beds.
 The larger lagoons host Shoveler, Teal, Pintail and Greylag Geese.
-Along the salt marshes and river banks we may find a whole host of waders such as, Golden and Black-bellied Plover, Black-winged Stilt, Pied Avocet, Black-tailed Godwit, Northern Lapwing, Common Snipe, Little Stint, Greater & Little-ringed Plover, Kentish Plover, Dunlin, Ruff, Common Redshank, Common Greenshank, Common and Green Sandpiper.
+Along the salt marshes and river banks we may find a whole host of waders such as, Golden and Grey Plover, Black-winged Stilt, Pied Avocet, Black-tailed Godwit, Northern Lapwing, Common Snipe, Little Stint, Greater & Little-ringed Plover, Kentish Plover, Dunlin, Ruff, Common Redshank, Common Greenshank, Common and Green Sandpiper.
 Gulls and Terns may also be present with Caspian Tern, Audouin's and Slender-billed Gull being the most-wanted and a sighting of the 'resident' Bald Ibis is a good possibility.

 Around the rice fields of La Janda a large flock of up to 2000 Common Cranes usually over-winter along with dozens of White Storks and the occasional Black Stork.
 Cattle, Little and Great Egret join good numbers of Glossy Ibis in open ditches and flooded rice fields.
 The Black-winged Kite is also a resident and a varying number of Short-eared Owls may be present and there is always the possibilty of juvenile Spanish Imperial Eagle or Bonelli's Eagle.